biopython/biopython.github.io/wiki/SeqIO.md

 handle and format.
 It is for use when the handle contains one and only one record, which is returned as a single [SeqRecord](SeqRecord "wikilink") object.
-If there are no records, or more than one, then an exception is raised.
+If there are no records, or more than one, then an exception is raised:

 ``` python
 from Bio import SeqIO